THE GROVE, Hertfordshire

 HECKFIELD PLACE, Hampshire

-This 44-bedroom hotel in the deep green heart of rural Hampshire is a revelation less than an hour from London.
+This 44-bedroom hotel in the deep green heart of rural Hampshire is a revelation, less than an hour from London.
 Nearly 10 years in the planning, it is a no-expense-spared, intricately conceived and designed passion project by its businessman owner, Gerald Chan, who has aimed for a completely self-sustaining environment.
 His passion has evidently trickled down to the staff – the atmosphere of enthusiasm and job contentment is contagious.
 It’s a bucolic escape, but also a constant hub of activity: from private screenings in the cinema to the gardening, cooking or art courses.
 For all the ornamental, symmetrical elegance of the walled gardens and the architecture, there is no standing on ceremony here.
 Borrow boots and bikes to explore the estate; help yourself to a slice of cake at tea, compliments of the house; pick your own flowers; and hook your own fish to be cooked up in the kitchens of Skye Gyngell’s informal yet sensational Marle and Hearth restaurants, the latter with an open grill and a homely, almost pub-like vibe.

 LIME WOOD, Hampshire

-In this chocolate-box-pretty corner of England, Lime Wood is a star turn; a beautiful manor house set amid landscaped lawns and reached at the end of a sweeping drive.
+In this chocolate-box-pretty corner of England, Lime Wood is a star turn; a beautiful manor house set amid landscaped lawns and located at the end of a sweeping drive.
 While the architecture is grandly elegant, the mood is relaxed and unbuttoned, attracting Londoners with dogs in tow, families, businessmen and locals.
 This is a place to come to recharge (there are various boot camps and spiritual/yoga retreats throughout the year in the excellent spa) and to indulge in traditional country distractions, from horse riding to archery and falconry.
 Top chef Angela Hartnett’s dining experience is a refined interpretation of English/Italian comfort food, while the onsite smokehouse offers cured local meats and fish.
-Bedrooms are equipped with every kind of device to make you more comfortable and coddled, but if it’s available, the stunning Lake Cabin is the one to book: it’s a secluded hideaway cantilevered over the water with a terrace, a wood-burning stove and free-standing bathtub.
+Bedrooms are equipped with every kind of device to make you more comfortable and coddled, but if it’s available, the stunning Lake Cabin is the one to book: it’s a secluded hideaway cantilevered over the water, with a terrace, wood-burning stove and free-standing bathtub.

 LYMPSTONE MANOR, Devon

 This Georgian mansion faces psychedelic sunsets over the estuary of the River Exe, surrounded by 28 acres of vineyards, woodland and elegant lawns sweeping down to the water’s edge.
 The 21 rooms are drenched with natural light in the main house, with individual artworks, marbled bathrooms and our favorite feature: a gin and cocktail cabinet.
 It’s a place to come for the food, unsurprisingly, since the place belongs to respected chef Michael Caines MBE and holds a coveted Michelin star.
-Dinner beneath the statement chandeliers is about formal old-school elegance – all white gloves and multiple sets of cutlery and glassware – with an eight-course tasting menu that exploits the best local produce from the region, from Darts Farm beef to Brixham scallops and estuary mussels.
+Dinner beneath the statement chandeliers is about formal old-school elegance – all white gloves and multiple sets of cutlery and glassware – with an eight-course tasting menu that exploits the best local produce, from Darts Farm beef to Brixham scallops and estuary mussels.
 Walk it all off the next day by borrowing some wellingtons or bikes for forays along the nearby Triassic coastline.